-Mountrail County will not discriminate against any employee who requests an excused absence for medical disabilities associated with a pregnancy.
+Mountrail County will not discriminate against any employee who requests an accommodation or an excused absence for medical disabilities associated with a pregnancy.
 Such leave requests will be made and evaluated in accordance with the medical leave policy provisions outlined in this handbook and in accordance with all applicable federal and state laws.

-Requests for time off associated with pregnancy and/or childbirth (apart from medical disabilities associated with these conditions) will be considered in the same manner as any other request for an unpaid FMLA leave or leave without pay during first year of employment.
+During an employee's first year of employment, requests for time off associated with pregnancy and/or childbirth (apart from medical disabilities associated with these conditions) will be considered in the same manner as any other request for an unpaid FMLA leave or leave without pay.